 The solver should look like this (click photo to enlarge):

 Now it’s time to hit Solve – the solver will find the combination of numbers that add up to the target value specified in cell F4.
 However, there are two limitations to the solver: the solver limits the user to 200 variables as well as 100 constraints.
 After running this, the multiplier column is updated (click photo to enlarge):

-For more excel tips and trick, check out our professional development section.
+Also, for more excel tips and tricks check out our professional development section.